 |Cathedral of Our Lady of Fair Haven||--||Downtown Roseau|

 |Government House||(441) 292-4954||Downtown Roseau|

 Travelers can experience some other interesting places worth visiting in and near the area.

 Many travelers choose to visit Rainforest Aerial Tram.
 It is situated in Laudat, 4.0 mi.
 Northeast of central Roseau.
 When they ride the tram, guests are transported eight at a time in a hanging gondola that is 70 feet above ground on a tour that lasts 70 minutes.
 During this time, guests will be able to observe the diversity of local flora and fauna.

 The chart below lists a few details regarding other kinds of sites of interest to travelers.

 |Rainforest Aerial Tram||Cable Car||Laudat, 4.0 mi.
 Northeast of Central Roseau|

-Bear in mind that Roseau includes other attractions.
-To get more information about other attractions, use this link.
+Bear in mind, Roseau includes other attractions.
+To see our detailed page about other attractions, read this page.